AnnualChallenge/annualchallenge.github.io/README.md

 You can focus on content and let Bootstrap handle the structure.
 ```

-Finally update `\_config.yml` to add the site's title.
+Finally update `_config.yml` to add the site's title.
 ```
 title: My Bootstrap Jekyll Site
 ```
 The output is fairly basic looking, but it is a start.
+Testing on GitHub Pages though isn't going as well...
+It looks like of borked it!
+I'm going to have to spend some time working out how to get Jekyll content developed and tested locally into Pages.
 # 10 Jan 2025
 To ensure I can do some development and editing without having to wait for Github Pages to update, I've installed Jekyll locally.
 I'm using a Mac with Brew, to install all of the Jekyll dependencies, following these instructions: [jekyllrb.com](https://jekyllrb.com/docs/).
 This entry takes you through the steps I've taken to install Ruby and Jekyll and to get the test server running.